jpype-project/jpype/doc/userguide.rst

   any specific Java class.
 Concepts such as Object, String, and Exception are defined and can be used in instance checks.
 For example, to catch all Java exceptions regardless of type, we would catch ``JException``.
-These are mainly for convience though they do have some extra functionality.
+These are mainly for convenience though they do have some extra functionality.
 Most of these functions are being phased out in favor of Java syntax.
 For example, catching ``java.lang.Throwable`` will catch everything that ``JException`` will catch.
 (Jarray_, JObject_, JString_, and JException_)